 - Distance set of test activities collected into a manageable phase of a project

 - Test environment comprised of stubs and drives needed to conduct a test

 - Set of several test cases for a component or system under test

 3. Which of the following is true of the V-model?

-- It states that modules are tested against user requirements
+- States that modules are tested against user requirements

-- It specifies the test techniques to be used
+- Specifies the test techniques to be used